tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/RIT-UCD/overview.md

 ### Compatibility

-This
-plug-in works with IBM Rational Integration Tester v8.5 or later.
+This plug-in works with IBM Rational Integration Testerv8.5 or later.

 The steps in this plug-in run on any agents that are supported by both the IBM UrbanCode Deploy and the Rational Test Control Panel Ant client, except for agents on z/OS.

 This plug-in runs on all operating systems that are supported by both the IBM UrbanCode Deploy agent except for z/OS and the Rational Test Control Panel Ant client.

 The Run RIT Test step must be ran on the same system that the Rational Integration Tester is installed.

 ### Installation

 No special steps are required for installation.
 See [Installing plug-ins in UrbanCode Deploy](https://www.urbancode.com/resource/installing-plug-ins-in-urbancode-products/ "Installing plug-ins in UrbanCode Deploy").